 You can no longer volunteer to be selected.
 Here's a post on how you can improve your chances of getting chosen.

 Here's a few random special extras or discounts offered to active duty or retried military at Walt Disney World.

-Up through 2018, Disney has offered discounted tickets on select dates for Mickey’s Not So Scary Halloween Party and Mickey’s Very Merry Christmas Party.
-As of right now, any discounts for these celebrations in 2019 have not been announced.
+As of right now, any discounts for these celebrations in 2023 have not been announced.
 Click here to see last year's dates and discounts.